Frequently-Asked Questions

 How Are Covers Designed?

 As with our interiors, Play Story Press primarily works with templated design tools, along with free imagery through Unsplash.
-We work with contributors to do a round of mockups, and then iterate on feedback, for another round for final approval.
+We collaborate with contributors to develop their covers, doing a round of mockups, and then iterate on feedback for another round for final approval.
 If you have different goals for the formatting of your cover, please contact us and we can discuss how we might be able to support your more unique project needs.
 In general, we don’t use copyrighted material for cover art.
 If there is interest, we can discuss the issues involved and how contributors would be responsible for securing written approval and permission to use copyrighted material for cover art.

 Why Do I Have To Submit A Proposal If You Aren’t A Traditional Publisher?